openprocurement/openprocurement.auctions.appraisal/docs/source/standard/auction.rst

 :procurementMethodType:
   string, read-only

-  Originates from `auction.procurementMethodType <http://lotsloki.api-docs.registry.ea2.openprocurement.io/en/latest/standard/auction.html>`_.

   Type of the procedure within the auction announcement.
-The given value is `sellout.insider`.
+The given value is `appraisal.insider`.

 :procurementMethodDetails:
-  string, read-only
+  string, auto-generated, optional

-  Originates from `auction.procurementMethodDetails <http://lotsloki.api-docs.registry.ea2.openprocurement.io/en/latest/standard/auction.html>`_.

   Parameter that accelerates auction periods.
 Set quick, accelerator=1440 as text value for procurementMethodDetails for the time frames to be reduced in 1440 times.

 :submissionMethod:
-  string, read-only
+  string, auto-generated, read-only

   The given value is `electronicAuction`.

 :submissionMethodDetails:
-  string, read-only
+  string, optional

-  Originates from `auction.submissionMethodDetails <http://lotsloki.api-docs.registry.ea2.openprocurement.io/en/latest/standard/auction.html>`_.

   Parameter that works only with mode = “test” and speeds up auction start date.

 :procuringEntity:
-  :ref:`ProcuringEntity`, read-only
+  :ref:`ProcuringEntity`, required

-  Originates from `lot.lotCustodian <http://lotsloki.api-docs.registry.ea2.openprocurement.io/en/latest/standard/organization.html>`_.

   Organization conducting the auction.